-Corporate innovation, specifically, refers to the intentional fostering of out-of-the-box thinking within corporate environments.
+Corporate innovation refers to the intentional fostering of out-of-the-box thinking within corporate environments.

-To achieve this, many companies set up satellite offices away from their headquarters, often in coworking or other shared office spaces, to get acquainted with startups in their industries and scope out potential markets and collaborations.
+To achieve this, many companies set up satellite offices in coworking or other shared office spaces to get acquainted with startups in their industries and scope out potential markets and collaborations.

 When it comes to implementation, corporations might dedicate resources to experimental projects; set up programs to jumpstart creativity among staff; or partner with outside talent, organizations, and companies.

 Companies develop new things to sell, or variations of them, all the time.
 A brilliant idea is often what leads a company to success in the first place.
 But growth brings its own set of challenges.

 Large and well-established corporations are particularly prone to slow change and getting stuck in their ways.
 They tend to build upon existing products rather than rethinking the wheel.